Aleqsd/la-commu-discord-bot/README.md

 - Slash-command submissions are persisted; if the bot restarts mid-process they are retried automatically (up to three attempts).
 - A lightweight health server responds on `PORT` (default `8080`) so hosting platforms can probe readiness.
 - UptimeRobot watches the public health check at https://stats.uptimerobot.com/Q2aJxylmN9/801513961 to alert if the Droplet stops responding.
+- Duplicate protection stores identifiers in `data/posted_jobs.log`; remove a line if you need to re-post a specific offer.

 ## Future Enhancements